AVSaiKumar/IPA/README.md

 - Once installed, the "OfflineService1" app will appear on your iPhone's home screen.
 - Tap to launch and use the app.

-**Important Notes:**

-- **Security:** Installing apps outside the App Store involves potential risks.
-Only install apps from trusted sources.
-- **Updates:** Scarlet will not automatically update apps.
-Check for updates manually.
-- **Troubleshooting:** If you encounter issues, refer to Scarlet's documentation for troubleshooting steps.

 **For further assistance, please contact us at ms2204101012@iiti.ac.in .**